Choosing the Right Dog Walker or Day Care Centre

 Always ask how many dogs they have in daycare each day and what the dog to human ratio is.
 Don’t forget to ask whether the number of dogs in daycare includes their own dogs (some people who own daycare centres have a surprisingly large amount of dogs of their own and they neglect to include these in the figures they provide you with).

 In terms of Dog Walking numbers, a Dog Walker should never take out more dogs than they can safely handle and observe.
 They must be aware of the dogs they are matching and of any other dogs they may come across in the walking area.
 Some local authorities have capped the amount of dogs you are allowed to walk.
-In Reigate and Banstead it is an offence for a person to have more than 6 dogs under their control at any one time.
-I personally walk no more than 4 at a time as I feel this allows for more individual bonding/play time with me and enables me to cater for all individual quirks, personalities and needs whilst we are out and about.
+In 2024, Reigate and Banstead made it an offence for a person to have more than 4 dogs under their control at any one time however, I have always done this.
+I feel 4 dogs is plenty as this allows for more individual bonding/play time with me and enables me to cater for all individual quirks, personalities and needs whilst we are out and about.
 On my walks, I not only cater for their exercise requirements, but their mental stimulation needs as well.

 7. Cleanliness